ray0711/miscale2garmin/README.md

 ![alt text](http://icebox.pl/garmin/esp32.jpg)

 ## 4. Preparing Linux system
-It is based on a Debian Buster virtual machine.
-I prefer the minimal version with an ssh server (Net Install).
+- it is based on a Debian Buster virtual machine.
+I prefer the minimal version with an ssh server (Net Install);
+- the following modules need to be installed: mosquitto mosquitto-clients;
+- you need to set up a password for MQTT: sudo mosquitto_passwd -c /etc/mosquitto/passwd admin;
+- open a configuration file for Mosquitto and tell it to use this password file to require logins for all connections: allow_anonymous false, password_file /etc/mosquitto/passwd;
+-